We love diamonds

 Learn more about the king of all precious stonesView diamond price options

 International top certificates

-Certificates are not all equal.
+Not all certificates are equal.
 For your security, we only have certificates from the three leading institutes, GIA, IGI and HRD, in our portfolio.
-These are independent international testing institutes that have an excellent reputation due to their particularly strict standards.
+These are independent international grading institutes that have an excellent reputation due to their particularly strict standards.

-Once the tests have been undertaken by several experts, the authenticity and quality of the diamonds are recorded in a reliable and accurate manner in the certificate or expertise.
-This is a kind of diamond ID card.
+Once the tests have been undertaken by several experts, the authenticity and quality of the diamonds are recorded in a certificate.
+The certificate is your diamond’s ID card.

 The sign of love: Hearts & Arrows

 The Diamond: king of all precious stones

 It is rare, it is made of resistant material, it sparkles in all directions: the diamond is derived from the Greek word "adamas" (invincible).
 It is not surprising that it is referred to as the king of all precious stones.
 And as the king, it has even more to offer: it reflects up to 100% of the incoming light and therefore has the highest refractive index of all precious stones with a value of 2.42.
 The diamond is one of the hardest known minerals in the world and scores 10 on the Mohs scale of mineral hardness.
 Diamonds are rare and very difficult to obtain because they are formed under great pressure at a high temperature of 1700°C and at a depth of 150 to 200 kilometres.
 Today, great efforts are needed to extract diamonds both from open-pit mines and underground mines as well as from offshore mines.
 Only a quarter of these natural treasures are suitable for use in jewelry.
 Therefore, diamonds are a precious token of love.